AliceEHZz/COMM-DOC-md-user-doc/docs/DDL.md

 ## ALTER Command

 The ALTER command is used to modify the structure of existing database objects.
 It can add, delete, or modify columns and constraints in a table.
-In the example below, we will use ALTER to add columns to "employee" table.
+In the example below, we will use ALTER to add columns to the "employee" table.

 Type and execute the commands below: